openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 * Details of their past contributions to OpenStreetMap projects or community activities: up to 4 points

+### First State of the Map

+* Applicants that attend SotM for the first time receive 1 point.

 <h2 id="payment">Payment</h2>

 You must be able to fund the direct costs of your travel to SotM and be in possession of a valid entry visa and immunization documents (if required).
 Successful applicants will receive a conference pass and become eligible for reimbursement of expenses up to the limit of the travel grant when they check-in at the conference registration desk.
 Reimbursement of expenses will be by electronic means (details to be advised).